amanzi/amanzi/doc/input_spec/AmanziNativeSpecV8.rst

     * `"function`" [list] defines an analytic function for calculation.
 Its structure is described in the Functions_ section below.

+    * `"initialize faces from cells`" [bool] instructs state to initialize face-component and boundary face-component (if any) of a composite vector from a cell-component using simple averaging.
+Default is false.

 .. code-block:: xml

   <ParameterList name="field_evaluators">  <!-- parent list -->